OrangeFox86/DreamcastControllerUsbPico/README.md

 For reference, Dreamcast controllers usually transmit a little slower with each phase lasting about 250 nanoseconds with about 110 microsecond delays between each 3 word chunk after the first frame word.

-### Packet Data Format

-(TODO)
-- Each word is 32 bits in length transmitted as little endian with most significant bit transmitted first (i.e. the most significant bit of the least significant byte transmits first)
-- Frame word consists of number of following words in packet (LSB) (8 bits), sender address (8 bits), recipient address (8 bits), and command (MSB) (8 bits)
-- CRC byte transmits last and is the value after taking 0 and applying XOR to each byte in the packet

 ## Sampling Maple Bus Input

 Some concessions had to be made in order to handle all input operations within the 32 instruction set limit of the input PIO block.